Krillin: In Dragon Ball Super

 In the film, Dragon Ball Z: Battle of Gods, Krillin attends Bulma's birthday party; he later backs down from engaging Beerus due to not knowing his power.
-He then watches Son Goku's battle with the god.
+He then watches Goku's battle with the god.
 In Dragon Ball Z: Resurrection 'F', Krillin works as a police officer and after having his head shaven by Android 18, joins in the fight against the resurrected Frieza afterward, being one of the survivors of Earth's second destruction before its reversal by Whis.

-After the events of the last two films, Krillin assists in acquiring two more members for his universe's team in a tournament, namely Piccolo and Majin Boo, after learning about it from Android #18 and reunites with Trunks, who he tries to stop from attacking Android #18 when she greets him, revealing her as his wife. #18 tries to get Krillin a gift with the Dragon Balls until being convinced by Bulma her presence alone is good enough for him, and Krillin later participates in a baseball game between Universes 6 and 7.
+After the events of the last two films, Krillin assists in acquiring two more members for his universe's team in a tournament, namely Piccolo and Majin Buu, after learning about it from Android #18 and reunites with Trunks, who he tries to stop from attacking Android #18 when she greets him, revealing her as his wife. #18 tries to get Krillin a gift with the Dragon Balls until being convinced by Bulma, her presence alone is good enough for him, and Krillin later participates in a baseball game between Universes 6 and 7.
 Krillin tries stopping a pair of wrongdoers when he is knocked out by an arriving Gohan in his Saiyaman guise.
 Krillin agrees to train with Goku after some reluctance and the two travel to get Paradise Grass from an island, encountering large, physical versions of past enemies that Krillin becomes fearful of.
 The two are revealed to be in the "Forest of Fear", Krillin saving Goku from a phantom of Super Shenron that the two destroy together.
 Krillin is requested by Goku and Gohan for participation in the Tournament of Power; he accepts.
 Krillin eliminates Universe 4's Shosa and Majora before being eliminated himself by Frost.
 Krillin's shouts of encouragement for Android 18 contribute to her victory over Universe 2's Ribrianne, and he feeds Vegeta a Senzu Bean after his elimination by Universe 11's Jiren.

-Krillin later appears in a flashback after Frieza intends to provoke the wild Saiyan, Broly, into becoming a Super Saiyan, remembering the time that he murdered Krillin that sparked Goku's own transformation on Namek.
-He then promptly kills Broly's father, Paragus, in order to initiate the transformation in Broly, who was fighting Goku at the time.
+Krillin later appears in a flashback after Frieza intends to provoke the wild Saiyan, Broly, into becoming a Super Saiyan, remembering the time that he murdered Krillin, which sparked Goku's own transformation on Namek.
+He then promptly kills Broly's father, Paragus, to initiate the transformation in Broly, who was fighting Goku at the time.

-Krillin appears in Dragon Ball Super: Super Hero with his wife and friends, having shaved his head clean again, providing assistance for Piccolo and Gohan during the battle against the monstrous Cell Max.
+Krillin appears in Dragon Ball Super: Super Hero with his wife and friends, having shaved his head clean again, assisting Piccolo and Gohan during the battle against the monstrous Cell Max.